-Climbing and access information for this peak is found on pages 55 and 56.
-Published in September 2018.
+Climbing and access information for this peak is on Pages 55-56 of the book.
+Published September 2018.

 This peak is located west of US-95 and north of South Chilco Mountain.
-At one time this former fire lookout site was designated the highest point in the Chilco Mountains subrange of the Couer d’Alene Mountains.
-New measurements give that honor to South Chilco Mountain and the name Chilco Mountains is disappearing from use.
+At one time, this former fire lookout site was designated as the highest point in the Chilco Mountains Subrange of the Couer d’Alene Mountains.
+New measurements give that honor to South Chilco Mountain and the name Chilco Mountain is disappearing from use.

 The peak’s career as a fire lookout started in 1931 when a camp was set up on the summit.
-In 1939 a tower was built.
-Sometime before 1959 the tower came down.
+In 1939, a tower was built.
+Sometime before 1959, the tower came down.
 Today you will find sparse debris from the lookout on the summit.
+USGS Bayview

-Leave US-95 at the Silverwood Theme Park, exit 446, and follow Bunco Road east for 2.6 miles.
+Leave US-95 at the Silverwood Theme Park (Exit 446) and follow Bunco Road east for 2.6 miles.
 Bunco Road turns north/right at this point for 1.0 mile and then turns east again.
-Continue on this paved road until it turns into the well graded Forest Service (FS) road 332.
+Continue on this paved road until it turns into well-graded FS-332.
 Continue on FS-332 for a total of 13.7 miles from US-95 to the trailhead at the junction of FS-332 and FS-385.
 There is no sign identifying the trailhead.

 Chilco Mountain National Recreation Trail, Class 1

 The trail starts in the southwest corner of the intersection.
-It is a well maintained, albeit steep, trail.
-The trail climbs to the bald summit in 1.7 miles gaining 1,400 feet through a dense forest in the process.
-About 0.25 mile below the summit the trail reaches the ridge top and a signed junction.
-Here, the main trail continues on toward South Chilco Mountain.
+It is a well-maintained, albeit steep, trail.
+The trail climbs to the bald summit in 1.7 miles gaining 1,400 feet in elevation through a dense forest.
+About 0.25 mile below the summit, the trail reaches the ridge top and a signed junction.
+The main trail continues on toward South Chilco Mountain.
 A short side trail leads to the summit of North Chilco Mountain.